KSEHano/BSc-Thesis/Thesis.md

 The result of the study was surprising especially the sores for the human translations.
 Other than expected the human score was not the best and even significantly worse than the best result in the German study.
 It was expected that the human translation as the gold standard would be significantly better than the MTs.
 A reason for the surprisingly bad result for the human translation could be that it was too different from the source.
 While they could in context be correct translations and the way it should be translated, the translators could have judged the translation as too different from the source.
 Other than the MTs that are more word-for-word translations.
 The results of the one against all with a human hypothesis scores suggest that the human translation is rather different from the other translations.

- The lack of correlation is concerning because the human judgment should be similar to the BLEU score.
+ There is not much correlation, it is unclear why that is the case.
+There are not enough data for a definite result even if the results are significant a bigger sample set could give better results.
 After all human evaluation is still the defining factor when judging the quality of an MT system.
 Other papers suggest that the BLEU correlates with human judgment [@BLEU].
 The results here might be screwed by the use of the human translation as a reference and hypothesis in the BLEU score. @BLEU for example uses three MT systems and two human translations in their study with human participants.
 Although, the order of the MT ranking stays the same disregarding the human translation in the German translation for the study results and the BLEU score the correlation is negligible.
 The overall score for all translations is, with under 4 on a 1 to 5 scale, rather low.

 For the Czech translation, the ranking order of the two worst is swapped between the BLEU score and the study results disregarding the human translation, however, there is no significant difference between the two.
 Considering the BLEU score with only a human reference, table @#tbl:Cz_h and table @#tbl:De_h, the order of the MT systems is the same as in the study, not counting the study results for the human translation.
 This lends some credibility to the BLEU scores even if the results of the study have less significant differences.